 Trellises are a fun (and sometimes necessary) addition to any garden.
 They can help train and support plants, create privacy walls and “living fences”, or simply add style and flair to your space!
 Trellises are also great space-savers, and enable gardeners to “get vertical” – which can be especially useful when growing space is limited.
 However, some pre-made trellises can be a bit spendy – and the costs really add up if you need to buy several.
 The good news is, it is very easy and affordable to build your own trellis!
 Even better, you can customize and make a trellis that perfectly fits your needs.

 Read along to learn our favorite materials and methods to build a simple and inexpensive trellis.
 I will walk you through two different but very similar trellis design options.
 First, let’s go over how to make the most easy, simple, and inexpensive DIY trellis ever.
 The second option is still very affordable, yet is increasingly sturdy and attractive with the inclusion of a wood frame – perhaps more ideal for more permanent placement.
-Finally, we’ll briefly talk about a few more trellis designs, including arched trellises.
+Finally, we’ll explore a few more trellis designs, including arched trellises.

 What You’ll Find in this Article: